 She lives in South Austin with husband, Scott and their three Dachshunds- Old Man Fritzman, Vinny Bag of Doughnuts, and newly adopted Baby Austin; collectively known as “Team Wien”.
 In her spare time she can be found riding motorcycles (fast) through the hill country, exploring Austin’s food and music with her husband, adding color to canvas, playing volleyball, or hula-hooping in the sunshine.×

 Daniela grew up in Mexico City, a concrete jungle shaped by the fusion of Spanish and indigenous traditions.
 There, she learned about Aztec animal spirits—the nahualli—and she would often dream that the horse was hers.
 Her recognition of the connection linking man and animal was born of a dream.
 Yet over the passage of time, she has realized a lucid passion for veterinary medicine and will be attending the Texas A&M College of Veterinary Medicine this fall.
 Yeah…she wrote that!
-Dani is one of our special prizes at Corner Vet.
+Dani is one of our special prizes at Paz Vet.

-Dani is excellent in almost everything she attempts and has been a critical cog in the small living being that is Corner Vet.
+Dani is excellent in almost everything she attempts and has been a critical cog in the small living being that is Paz Vet.
 Of course she speaks fluent Spanish but she also has a charm and calming energy that lets all of our clients feel at ease when discussing difficult medical issues.
 Dani is very deserving of her invite to Texas A&M and continues to make the East Side shine bright!×

 Miranda is also one of those rare true Austinites.
 She grew up in North Austin for her elementary and middle school years playing outside in the Walnut Creek greenbelt.
 She moved to South Austin during high school and has been a southside resident ever since.
 You can still find her exploring her favorite parts of Austin including Twin and Sculpture Falls, eating BBQ, enjoying the live music scene and starting dance parties wherever possible.